d9magai/Ec2MetadataGetter/README.md

 ## TODO

-- Need to write tests for new functionality
-- Publish package to packagist
+- Add support for dummy data for local usage

 ### Usage: